-Here I will show you how to analyze your website and carry out a few common and simple changes that will, in most cases, speed up a slow loading website dramatically and have users spending more time on your site as well as search engines favouring your fast loading website.
+Here I will show you how to analyze your website and carry out a few common and simple changes that will, in most cases, speed up a slow-loading website dramatically and have users spending more time on your site as well as search engines favoring your fast loading website.

 Tools For Analyzing Your Page Speed

 There are a number of free to use tools out there to check over your pages and determine what’s slowing them down.
 These three, in my opinion, are the most popular and easy to use:

 Pingdom, although it provides less information than the other two tools, the information it does offer is some of the most important, and the corrections it shows, if corrected, will show some of the most immediate speed improvements to your pages.

 GTMetrix is similar to Pingdom but shows much more information on how you can potentially speed up your pages.
 I generally use this after Pingdom, if my pages are still loading slowly or if I feel I can get more speed out of them.

 Google PageSpeed Insights, I find it to be less important as the changes it recommends after using the other tools only ever really improve speeds by a small amount, if at all, but it’s still a useful tool for improving your pages.